UPPER SCHOOL

 One week in the fall is set aside from regularly scheduled classes so students can participate in an in-depth experience of educational value outside the traditional classroom environment.
 Teachers seek to provide learning experiences that challenge students to expand their horizons.
 The philosophy of Interim reflects the origin of the word educate: to lead out into the world.

 All projects are faculty-sponsored or approved, and participation is mandatory.
-Interim projects must be planned so that at least one of the four experiences is in the category of local community service.
-The knowledge gained benefits the individual students—furthermore, the entire school community, when students share their experiences during Interim Night and Morning Ex.
+Interim projects must be planned so that at least one of the four experiences is local community service.
+The knowledge gained benefits the individual students and, furthermore, the entire school community when students share their experiences during Interim Night and Morning Ex.
 A student who needs financial aid for an interim trip can submit forms of financial assistance.

 SENIOR SERVICE PROJECTS